Prestwich: Religion

 The Parish Church of St Mary the Virgin is a Grade I listed building and was at the centre of the ancient ecclesiastical parish of Prestwich-cum-Oldham that extended beyond the township boundaries.
 It is known that it had a rector by 1200.
 Parts of the present building date from around 1500, although extensions were made at the end of the 19th century.
 For a time in the 19th century, the church was referred to as St Bartholomew's.
 The church wakes were traditionally held around St Bartholomew's Day.
 The living of Prestwich was suspended by the Diocese of Manchester in 2002.
 A priest-in-charge, The Revd.
 Bryan Hackett, residing in the rectory, was appointed.

 The foundation stone of St Margaret's Church was laid near Heaton Park in 1849.
 Founded as a chapel of ease to the parish church, it became a parish church in its own right in 1885.
 The church was built as a Commissioners' Church to a design by Travis & Mangnall at a cost of £2,000 and was extended in 1863, 1871, 1884, 1888 and 1899.
 A feature of the church is the Arts and Crafts Movement oak carved reredos, choir stalls, rood screen, panelling, pulpit, bishop's chair and altar rails by Arthur Simpson of Kendal, widely believed to be the finest collection of his ecclesiastical work.
 Other Anglican churches in the area include churches dedicated to St Gabriel (built 1933–4, St Hilda (1903–04) and St George (1915).

+There are cemeteries at the parish church and St Margaret's.

 The Roman Catholic Church had a resurgence in late Victorian times.
 Mass was celebrated in 1889 for the first time since the Reformation.
 The present Catholic church, dedicated to Our Lady of Grace, was opened in 1931 and consecrated in 1956.

 There are two Methodist churches, Heaton Park Methodist Church and Prestwich Methodist Church.
-There are cemeteries at the parish church and St Margaret's.
 The Congregational Church on Bailey Street was originally based in a building designed by Alfred Waterhouse in 1864 and was joined by a school, also by Waterhouse, in 1865.
 In 2006, the Waterhouse church was redeveloped as flats and a new church (by Z Architecture and Design) was built on an adjacent site.

 The migration of Jewish families, mainly from the nearby Cheetham area of Manchester and Broughton Park in Salford, and the later arrival of Muslims into this urban area, resulted in synagogues, such as Heaton Park Hebrew Congregation, and mosques being constructed alongside Christian places of worship.
 There are Jewish cemeteries at Philips Park Cemetery, Prestwich Village Cemetery was used from 1841 to 1951, and Rainsough Cemetery from 1923.
 According to Pevsner, the 1934 Holy Law Synagogue was the first "purpose-built" synagogue in Prestwich.